R-Morgan/NGramCrackers/README.md

 - Test module with various types of text that are known to work with the current version of NGC

+- Metadate parsing

+- Combination of document and metadata parsing

-- Metadata analytics
+- Intradocument Metadata analytics

 - Trigram Mutual Information calculation and CLI integration

-- Metadata analytics
+- More shell functions for running the programme in different ways, both for demonstration and profiling purposes

+- Haddock generated documentation

 - Vector-based sequences?

-- Haddock generated documentation

 ### Version 0.4.0 -- Planned Features
 - Literate Haskell Documentation